veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 \text{FWHM} = 0.6 \frac{ \lambda}{\text{NA}},
 \end{align*}
 ```
 where NA$=\arcsin(a/s_i)$ is the numerical aperture (i.e. 0<NA<1) with $a$ the radius of the exit pupil and $s_i$ the image distance as predicted by Gaussian geometrical optics.
-Diffraction depends on the wavelength and hence it cannot be described by geometrical optics, which applies in the limit of vanishing wavelength.
+Diffraction depends on the wavelength, and hence it cannot be described by geometrical optics, which applies in the limit of vanishing wavelength.
 We will treat diffraction by apertures in [](chapter.diffraction).